Data Governance Committee: Roles, Composition, & When Do You Form it?

 Having said that, the exact composition of the committee will depend on your organization’s size, structure, and data governance needs.

-A data governance committee is typically composed of senior representatives from various departments or business units within an organization.
-The idea is to have a cross-functional team that can provide diverse perspectives and ensure that all aspects of data governance are effectively addressed.
-Here is a common structure for a data governance committee:
+The structure of a data governance committee is typically composed of senior representatives from various departments or business units within an organization.
+The idea is to have cross-functional members who can provide diverse perspectives and ensure that all aspects of data governance are effectively addressed.
+Here is a common structure and the members of a data governance committee:

 1. Executive sponsor